Consultant Speech and Language Therapist

 Nursery/School Observation Visits

 A visit to your child’s nursery/school provides an excellent opportunity to observe your child’s communication skills in his/her formal learning environment.
-This involves the following: liaison with your child’s key person, teaching assistant or teacher, observation in class and making recommendations which are shared between home and school.
-Nursery/School visits are arranged with parental/school agreement and consent.
+A nursery visit involves the following: liaison with your child’s key person, teaching assistant or teacher, observation in class and making recommendations which are shared between home and school.
+Nursery/School visits are arranged with parental/school/nursery agreement and consent.

 Duration: 45 minutes